maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 5.	**Final Exam (25%)**

 -	The final exam will be an individual in-person evaluation, and it will be cumulative.
-Students will be able to use any offline resource (e.g. notes from class, slides, R scripts provided), but no online resources.
+Students will be able to use some offline resources (one cheat-sheet, and one R script provided for everyone), but no online resources.

 -	Just as with homework assignments, students will have to submit their R script in addition to their final exam in order to be evaluated.